FMSoftCN/hybridos/docs/HYBRIDOS-SPEC-0001.md

 ## A Sample

-In this section, we provide a sample to show how the HybridOS extended tags work.
+In this section, we provide a sample to show how the HybridOS View Markup Language work.
-In this sample, we show a user list with avatar and user name.
-When you clicked on a list item, the app will show the detailed information of the user.
+In this sample, we show a user list with avatars and user names.
+When you clicked on a user item, the app will show the detailed information of the user.

 ### Define activities